Describe A Quiet Place You Like To Go: IELTS Speaking Cue Card

 What activities do you enjoy doing in Manali during your visits?

-How does the quietness of Manali affect your mood?
+How does visiting a quiet place like Manali affect your mood?

 Do you think quiet places are important for mental health?